 After undergoing an extensive home renovation in Hawthorn, which left the garden worse for wear, our clients wanted to create a landscape that complemented the home’s heritage exterior while incorporating a modern flare.

-The front layout is a contemporary take on a traditional style.
-Our clients wanted the structure of the garden to hark back to a period when the property was originally established and the garden-style worked hand in hand with the building.
-A series of sweeping curves create a paved space that allows transportation through the garden reminiscent of the original garden design.
-The herringbone bluestone used in the rear, was replicated in the front to achieve a lovely balance between the present and the past.
+The front garden is a contemporary take on a traditional style.
+Our clients wanted the garden structure to hark back to when the property was initially established.
+A series of sweeping curves create a paved space that allows transportation through the garden, reminiscent of the original garden design.
+The herringbone bluestone used in the rear was replicated in the front to achieve a lovely balance between the present and the past.
 As you move down the east side of the property, a series of large bluestone steppers signify a break from the traditional style into a more relaxed space.
 You’ll find a quiet seating area next to a beautiful Victorian fountain, perfect for a morning coffee or reading a book.

-And while a beautiful design and complimentary plant selection were significant factors in the success of this garden, so was the impeccable landscape construction by Greener Visions.
-The team did a fantastic job with the herringbone paving which is a key feature that requires a keen eye for detail and craftsmanship.
+While a beautiful design and complimentary plant selection were significant factors in the success of this garden, so was the impeccable landscape construction by Greener Visions Landscapes.
+The team did a fantastic job with the herringbone paving, a key feature requiring a keen eye for detail and craftsmanship.
 Our clients are thrilled with the final product and appreciate the seamless collaboration between garden design and construction.